bitcannery/bitcannery-website/pages/02.lightpaper/docs.md

 Bitcannery is a secure trustless deferred free-form message relay.
 Bitcannery system leans on secret sharing techniques and the network of third-party actors keeping parts of secrets and incentivised to reveal them only in time of future event — be it timeout or passing canary checkin.

 The main idea is to store message in the blockchain, but encrypt it so neither Bob nor anyone else could read it before trigger event and only Bob could after that event.
 As all the data in blockchain is open to read for anyone, we need to encrypt message at least two times: first to prevent anyone but Bob to read it (use asymmetric crypto), second — to prevent Bob from accessing his message before trigger event.
-To open the message after trigger event, Bitcannery uses a network of `keepers` — agents with access to parts of the decryption key.
+To open the message after trigger event, Bitcannery uses a network of "keepers" — agents with access to parts of the decryption key.
 The key is divided with Shamir's secret sharing method [^3], so we don't need every single key part to be able to decrypt Bob's message.
 After saving encrypted key partsand twice-encrypted message to blockchain smart contract, Alice performs canary checkins within predefined time interval.
 After missed Alice's checkin keepers decrypt their key parts and send them to smart contract.
 Once enough keepers had revealed their key parts, Bob restores decryption key from keepers' shards, and then decrypts message from smart contract twice, receiving the Alice's message.

 Note that Bitcannery could be used for both timed-out message delivery and dead-man-switch-like mechanics.
 The main difference would be trigger event for keepers to reveal their parts of the secret.
 Some parts of current Bitcannery implementation are dependent on specific blockchain features.
 For reference implementation we've used Ethereum Smart contracts.
 1) Smart contract couldn't call its own methods; 2) There's no timeouts for Ethereum Smart contracts; 3) There's no private data store for Ethereum Smart contracts.